-- Create a Message Channel
+- Create a Message

+Channel

 - Publish on a Message Channel

-- Subscribe to a Message Channel
+- Subscribe to a

+Message Channel

-- Lightning Message Service Limitations
+- Lightning Message

+Service Limitations

 Use Lightning message service to communicate across the DOM within a Lightning page.
 Communicate between Visualforce pages embedded in the same Lightning page, Aura components, and Lightning web components, including components in a utility bar and pop-out utilities.
 Choose whether a component subscribes to messages from the entire application, or from only the active area.

-If you're switching from Salesforce Classic to Lightning Experience, you can now build Lightning web components that can communicate with existing Visualforce pages or Aura components.
-Lightning message service is available in Lightning Experience only.
+If you're switching from Salesforce Classic to Lightning Experience, you can build Lightning web components that can communicate with existing Visualforce pages or Aura components.
 You can also use Lightning message service to communicate with softphones via Open CTI.